lucaingold/jdraw-assignment/README.md

 - Assignment 10: UndoRedo
 - Assignment 11: Configuration

-Each Branch is an Assignment, Master = finished project
+Each branch is an assignment, master = finished project